scottyoulten/osteocyte_signature/README.md

 A code walk-through for the definition of genes actively expressed in the osteocyte transcriptome, gene expression enrichment in osteocytes and definition of the osteocyte transcriptome signature as described in the publication Osteocyte Transcriptome Mapping Identifies a Molecular Landscape Controlling Skeletal Homeostasis and Susceptibility to Skeletal Disease (https://www.biorxiv.org/content/10.1101/2020.04.20.051409v2).

 ## data
-The data directory contains preprocessed expression data used in the analysis.
+The data directory contains preprocessed expression data (counts and FPKM) used in the analysis.
 Processed data files (BAM) and links to raw data (fastq) hosted on the European Nucleotide Archive are available at ArrayExpress with following accession IDs:
 E-MTAB-5532 [https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5532/] - Profiling the transcriptome of the adult mouse skeleton: RNA-seq of osteocytes from tibiae, femora, humeri and calvariae
 E-MTAB-5533 [https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5533/] - Identifying genes enriched for expression in osteocytes: transcriptome sequencing mouse bone with and without bone marrow
 E-MTAB-7447 [https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7447/] - The osteocyte transcriptome during post-natal skeletal maturation in male and female mice